 FREE.
 More info here.

-Black Power Leaders & Liberators Children Workshops Various dates
+Black Power Leaders & Liberators Children Workshops

 From the organisers: “Make History come to life with these Sankofa Sunday ‘Black Power: Great Black Leaders & Liberators’ children workshops led by Charmaine Simpson of Black History Studies.
 With its emphasis on Black racial identity, pride and self-determination, Black Power influenced everything from popular culture to education to politics.
 These workshops will inspire young people to learn about great leaders and liberators who contributed to world history.”